CSA Pick-Up at the Farm

 - Depot delivery pick-up hours & days:

-Depot hours are from 12 pm to 7 pm on Wednesdays for all depots.
+Depot hours are from 12 pm to 7 pm on Wednesdays or Saturdays.

 - What if I forget to pick up my box?

-We have asked all depot homes/businesses that if boxes are not picked up on Wednesday by 7 pm, they are to be put out again on Thursday morning by 8 am and left out until noon.
+We have asked all depot homes/businesses that if boxes are not picked up by 7 pm, they are to be put out again on Thursday (for Wednesday deliveries) or Sunday (for Saturday deliveries) by 8 am and left out until noon.
 If the boxes are not picked up by noon on Thursday, we ask that depot members see that the food gets used.

 - Returning boxes: